How to Use New-MailboxExportRequest PowerShell Command in Exchange?

 The above command will export all the mailbox items till 1st January 2018.

-To export items from a date onwards, you can use the gt switch (see the below example).
+To export items from a date onwards, you can use the gt switch with the cmdlet (see the below example).

 To export mailbox data for a date range, you can combine the gt and lt switches (see the below example).